dai-anna/DRLvsDLrecommenders/README.md

 #### *Supervised Advantage Actor-Critic (SA2C)*
 Taking one step further from the SNQN model is the SA2C framework proposed by Xin Xin, et al. in the same publication [1].
 The authors propose calculating the "advantage" of a positive action over the average case to normalize weights and reduce positive bias.

-#### *Bayesian Personalized Ranking*
+#### *Bayesian Personalized Ranking (BPR)*
-In BPR, instead of taking one item, item pairs will be considered as training data.
+The BPR model takes non-sequential user-item iteraction data as input.
+Instead of taking one item, item pairs will be considered as training data.
 Optimization would be performed based on the rank of these user-item pairs instead of scoring just on the user-item interaction.
-If user *u* views item *i* but not item *j*, then the algorithm ascribes positive feedback to this interaction and infers that *u* prefers *i* over *j*.
+If user *u* views item *i* but not item *j*, then the algorithm ascribes positive feedback to this interaction and infers that *u* prefers *i* over *j* [2].

 ## 🔢 Data
 In both our datasets, there is a lack of explicit negative feedback.